imperialCHEPI/healthgps/docs/userguide.md

 Health-GPS by default uses a *file-based backend storage*, which implements the [Data Model](datamodel) to provides a reusable, *reference dataset* using a [standardised](datamodel) format for improved usability, the dataset can easily be expanded with new data without code changes.
 The contents of the file-based storage is defined using the [index.json][datastore] file, which must live at the *root* of the storage's *folder structure* as shown below.

+As mentioned previously, the data store can be provided as a URL to ensure reproducibility.
+Different versions of the reference data set are available in the [Health-GPS data repository](https://github.com/imperialCHEPI/healthgps-data).

 |![File-based Datastore](images/file_based_storage.png)|
 |:--:|
 |*File-based Backend Datastore example*|